drew-marchione/workoutApp/README.md

 <br />

-To see an update in action, we will modify the exercise name of "Flat Barbell Bench Press".
+Now, to see a successful update in action, we will modify the exercise name of "Flat Barbell Bench Press".
 Notice how I added "(UPDATING TEXT!)" to the end of the exercise name.
 Click the "update" button.

 <br />